OpenConext/OpenConext-user-lifecycle/README.md

 Please note that the username and password should always be provided even when the API is disabled.

+The API can be called in the following manner for a given user's collabPersonId:

+`GET /api/deprovision/urn:collab:person:example.org:jdoe`

+and will return the deprovision information in JSON format.

 ## For developers
 See the `/docs` folder for more details information about the application.